Eggwane/device-farm-playintegrity-bypass/README.md

 We are a bunch of security researchers involved in Android architecture security looking for collaboration/clients.

 ## Device farm
-We offer a device farm with on demand bypasses (PlayIntegrity, sensor injection, key attestation as a service, ...).
+We offer a device farm with on demand bypasses
+- PlayIntegrity (hardware backed, strong integrity)
+- Sensor injection (camera injection, GPS spoofing, ...)
+- Key attestation as a service

 ## Reverse Engineering
 We offer also reverse engineering on the entire stack basically :